queer/boxxy/README.md

 don't want it to just clutter up my `$HOME` however it wants. boxxy lets me force it to puts its data somewhere nice and proper.

+## features

+- box any program and force it to put its files/directories where you want it to
+- context-dependent boxing, ie different rules apply in different directories depending on your configuration
+- minimal overhead

 ## example usage

 ```sh